acts-project/acts-project.github.io/docs/integration.md

 ## <a name="integration_configuration">Configuration</a>

-ACTS does not come with a dedicated configuration system to bind to any experiments software.
+Acts does not come with a dedicated configuration system to bind to any experiments software.
-Instead, a simple decision has been taken to equip every configurable component of ACTS with a nested `Config` struct.
+Instead, a simple decision has been taken to equip every configurable component of Acts with a nested `Config` struct.

-This struct object is used to construct the corresponding ACTS tool, e.g.
+This struct object is used to construct the corresponding Acts tool, e.g.

 ```cpp
 class CylinderVolumeBuilder : public ITrackingVolumeBuilder